James Brown: Rape accusation

 In January 2005, a woman named Jacque Hollander filed a lawsuit against James Brown, which stemmed from an alleged 1988 rape.
 When the case was initially heard before a judge in 2002, Hollander's claims against Brown were dismissed by the court as the limitations period for filing the suit had expired.
-Hollander claimed that stress from the alleged assault later caused her to contract Graves' disease, a thyroid condition.
+Hollander claimed that stress from the alleged assault later caused her to develop Graves' disease, a chronic thyroid condition.
 Hollander claimed that the incident took place in South Carolina while she was employed by Brown as a publicist.
 Hollander alleged that, during her ride in a van with Brown, Brown pulled over to the side of the road and sexually assaulted her while he threatened her with a shotgun.

-In her case against Brown, Hollander entered as evidence a DNA sample and a polygraph result, but the evidence was not considered due to the limitations defense.
-Hollander later attempted to bring her case before the Supreme Court, but nothing came of her complaint.
+In her case against Brown, Hollander entered as evidence a DNA sample and a polygraph result.
+The evidence was not considered due to the limitations defense.
+Hollander later attempted to bring her case before the South Carolina Supreme Court, but nothing came of her complaint.

 Later life

 At the end of his life, James Brown lived in Beech Island, South Carolina, directly across the Savannah River from Augusta, Georgia.
-Brown had chronic illness with type 1 diabetes that went undiagnosed for years, according to his longtime manager Charles Bobbit.
+According to his longtime manager Charles Bobbit, Brown had been living with Type 2 diabetes, which went undiagnosed for years.
 In 2004, Brown was successfully treated for prostate cancer.
 Regardless of his health, Brown maintained his reputation as the "hardest working man in show business" by keeping up with his grueling performance schedule.

 Illness

 On December 23, 2006, Brown became very ill and arrived at his dentist's office in Atlanta, Georgia, several hours late.
 His appointment was for dental implant work.
 During that visit, Brown's dentist observed that he looked "very bad ... weak and dazed".
 Instead of performing the work, the dentist advised Brown to see a physician right away about his medical condition.

 The following day, Brown went to the Emory Crawford Long Memorial Hospital for medical evaluation and was admitted for observation and treatment.
 According to Charles Bobbit, his longtime personal manager and friend, Brown had been struggling with a noisy cough since returning from a November trip to Europe.
 Yet, Bobbit said, the singer had a history of never complaining about being sick and often performed while ill.

 Although Brown had to cancel upcoming concerts in Waterbury, Connecticut, and Englewood, New Jersey, he was confident that the doctor would discharge him from the hospital in time for his scheduled New Year's Eve shows at the Count Basie Theatre in New Jersey and the B. B. King Blues Club in New York, in addition to performing a song live on CNN for the Anderson Cooper New Year's Eve special.
-Brown remained hospitalized, however, and his condition worsened throughout the day.
+Brown remained hospitalized and his condition worsened throughout the day.